bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 9       130223126       .
 C       T       .
 PASS    SOMATIC;SS=2;SSC=18;GPV=1;SPV=0.014587;DP=55    GT:GQ:DP:RD:AD:FREQ:DP4 ./.:.:.:.:.:.:. ./.:.:.:.:.:.:.
 0/0:.:26:26:0:0%:14,12,0,0      0/1:.:29:22:6:21.43%:15,7,1,5
  ```

 This shows a variant on chromosome 9 position 130223126 that goes from the reference C to a T. This variant was called uniquely by varscan2.
 This variant has passed all filters.
 The INFO and FORMAT field has additional information that can be explained in more detail using the '##' information.
 Please not that missing data is denoted as a '.'.

-#Annotating our combined files
+Annotating our combined files
 ```
 mkdir -p results
 ```

-#annovar
+annovar is a tool to annotate our vcf files with gene names & functional information
 ```
 /usr/local/annovar/table_annovar.pl pairedVariants_mutect2_varscan2.vcf.gz /usr/local/annovar/humandb/ -buildver hg19 -out results/annotated_mutect2_varscan2 -remove -protocol refGene -operation g -nastring . --vcfinput
 ```